dbos-inc/dbos-docs/docs/python/reference/queues.md

 title: Queues
 ---

-Queues allow you to submit functions to run in the background with a controlled degree of concurrency.
+Queues allow you to schedule functions to run in the background.
 They are useful for running many functions in parallel.

 ### class dbos.Queue